Review: ‘Funny Girl,’ the best of classic Broadway, runs through Sunday at Eccles Theater

 Melissa Manchester and Hannah Shankman in Funny Girl Photo Matthew Murphy for MurphyMade

 And there’s a famous voice in the cast.
-Brice’s funny, supportive mother is played by Grammy winning singer/songwriter/actress Melissa Manchester, who built her 50 year career starting with hits including “Don’t Cry Out Loud” (1979), “Midnight Blue” (1975), and “You Should Hear How She Talks About You” (1982).
+Brice’s funny, supportive mother is played by Grammy winning singer/songwriter/actress Melissa Manchester, who built her 50-year career starting with hits including “Don’t Cry Out Loud” (1979), “Midnight Blue” (1975), and “You Should Hear How She Talks About You” (1982).

 Another constant for most of Brice’s life is Eddie, played by Izaiah Montaque Harris.
-Harris is endearing in the role, and may well be the most impressive tape dancer you will ever see on stage.
+Harris is endearing in the role, and may well be the most impressive tap dancer you will ever see on stage.

 Hannah Shankman and Izaiah Montaque Harris in Funny Girl Photo Matthew Murphy for MurphyMade

 Don’t expect rap numbers or flashy special effects in this production.
-Although revised, this “Funny Girl” remains true to its Broadway roots, and feels pure in its storytelling.
+Although revised, this “Funny Girl” remains true to its Broadway roots and feels pure in its storytelling.

 For more information, including theater information and ticket cost and availability, click here.
 And don’t delay.
 The tour moves on after Sunday.